 There’s Really No Way To Screen for Ebola at Airports

 Ebola is moving into more countries across Africa, but not as quickly as is fear.
-The country of South Africa announced Thursday that they were in the process of outfitting airports with thermal scanners to detect feverish passengers.
+The country of South Africa announced this summer that they were in the process of outfitting airports with thermal scanners to detect feverish passengers.
 In many ways, it’s a repeat of 2009, when airports around the world brought in thermal scanners to look for passengers who were presenting with fever and suspected bird flu.

 "All I am aware of, in terms of U.S. military involvement, is that we have a couple of Army researchers down in Africa, in Liberia, right now who have been for some time working on this particular virus," Kirby said.